koraykoca/Python-Notes-Tips/README.md

     >>> a is b  # True
 ```

 In the vast majority of cases, this means you should use the equality operators == and !=, except when you’re comparing to None.
 Keep in mind that most of the time, different objects with the same value will be stored at separate memory addresses.
 This means you should not use the Python "is" operator to compare values.
+Everything is an object in Python, so be careful when using is to compare.

 * Use the equality operators == and != if you want to check whether or not two objects have the same value, regardless of where they’re stored in memory.
 * Use the Python is and is not operators only when you want to check whether two variables point to the same memory address.